vermavedant/PWC_Call_Centre_Trends/README.md

 The call center manager wants insights and transparency into the data available at the call center.

 ### Requested KPIs
--Overall customer satisfaction
+- Overall customer satisfaction
--Overall calls answered/abandoned
+- Overall calls answered/abandoned
--Calls by time
+- Calls by time
--Average speed of answer
+- Average speed of answer
--Agent’s performance quadrant -> average handle time (talk duration) vs calls answered.
+- Agent’s performance quadrant -> average handle time (talk duration) vs calls answered

 ## Data Source
 The data is given by Pwc Switzerland.

 ## Tools & Technologies
-Excel: For initial data exploration and preparation.
+**Excel:** For initial data exploration and preparation.
-Power BI: To transform data, create interactive dashboards and visualizations.
+**Power BI:** To transform data, create interactive dashboards and visualizations.

 ## Process Overview
 ### 1. Get the Data